haraka/Haraka/docs/CoreConfig.md

 * cluster\_modules

+  NOTE: this is only valid on node.js 0.4 using the LearnBoost cluster module it is not used on node.js 0.6 or later.

   A list of cluster modules to load.
 Use a colon to separate parameters to be passed to the module/plugin.
 Typical example: